Sustainable Finance

 • Category C refers to projects that may have low or no environmental and social impacts.

-• The Bank’s officers must review the customer’s environmental and social impact assessment report and other related documents to identify significant environmental and social risks and impacts, as well as measures to prevent and mitigate these risks and impacts.
-The results of such a review will be used as information for considering credit underwriting and determining the terms and conditions of the loan as appropriate.
+• The Bank’s officers must review the customer’s environmental and social impact assessment report and other related documents to identify material environmental and social risks and impacts, as well as measures to prevent and mitigate these risks and impacts.
+The results of such a review will be used as appropriate in the credit approval process and determining the terms and conditions of the loan.

-The Bank stipulates that project loan applications which may pose potential environmental and social impacts must include appropriate and sufficient measures to prevent and mitigate such impacts.
-For loan applications categorized under Category A, an independent expert in environmental and social matters must be engaged to review the risks and impacts assessment as well as the environmental and social risk management system of the project.
+The Bank stipulates that project financing applications which may pose potential environmental and social impacts must include appropriate and sufficient measures to prevent and mitigate such impacts.
+For loan applications categorized under Category A, an independent expert in environmental and social matters must be engaged to review the risk and impact assessment as well as the environmental and social risk management system of the project.
 Furthermore, the Bank requires higher approval criteria based on the level of risk.
-After a project loan has been approved, the Bank’s officers will regularly monitor compliance with the environmental and social impact mitigation measures during the credit limit review process throughout the term of the project financing.
+After a project loan has been approved, the Bank’s officers will regularly monitor compliance with the environmental and social impact prevention and mitigation measures during the credit limit review process throughout the term of the project financing.

 Risk Category